contensis/contensis.github.io/api/delivery-api/getting-started.md

 ## Create a Film Listing in a Razor View

 Great, now we can start creating the Razor View that will render the film listing in a Webpage.
-First, ensure that you have a new webpage created with a placeholder that allows Razor Views - if you don't know how to create your own pages then read this tutorial
+First, ensure that you have a new webpage created with a placeholder that allows Razor Views - if you don't know how to create your own pages then [read this tutorial]().

 {% method -%}
 {% sample lang="cs" -%}